swagquotient0/SoftwareDev-MIDTERM/readme.md

 ## To-do tasks for pair programming (Driver navigator discussion)
 - [x] Create UML Class and Activity diagram.
 - [x] Create Google docs for meeting reflections.
+- [x] Create code stubs based on the UML class diagram.
 - [ ] Develop the code for the project while following C++11 coding guidelines.
 - [ ] Check for design issues in the code
 - [ ] Update UML diagrams with changes in implementation.